-There are eight phases to the Certified Alcohol and Drug Counselor (CADC) curriculum which are outlined below.
-The Sober College School of Addiction Studies program is designed so that if you attend classes for one weekend a month for six months with our hybrid course, or complete our six-month online course option, you will complete the 315 classroom hours in addition to the 255 practicum hours.
+There are eight phases to the Certified Alcohol and Drug Counselor curriculum which are outlined below.
+The Sober College School of Addiction Studies program is designed so that if you attend classes for one weekend a month for six months, with our hybrid course, or complete our work at your own pace with ouronline course option.
+You will complete 315 classroom hours in addition to 255 practicum hours.
 Tuition will include your books, shipping, student orientation fees and access to a user friendly web portal.
 The curriculum is broken down as follows:

 SCSAS 101: Introduction and Overview of Drug and Alcohol Addiction